LiyuanLucasLiu/Transformer-Clinic/nmt-experiments/wmt14_en-fr.md

 # WMT14 En-Fr

 Here we provide the recipes for Post-LN, Pre-LN, and Admin.
+Each model would be trained for 50 epochs.

 ## Preprocess
 ```